Grab those old bed sheets and turn them into amazing new creations with this great list of ways to repurpose old bedsheets!

 I’ll be honest, when I woke up this morning to write, I was drawing a blank.
-I had several topics in mind, but all of them required me photographing steps.
+I had several topics in mind, but all of them required me to photograph steps.
 I just wasn’t feeling ambitious enough to pull out the camera.
 I was sitting in front of a blank screen and blinking cursor, scanning the house for inspiration.
 Something really cool to share with you.
 Something brilliant I had discovered.
 All of a sudden my eyes landed on the perfect something.
 A bed sheet hanging loosely from the corner of a window, blowing gently in the breeze.

 Why would I have a bed sheet hanging from my window, you might ask?
-I have no shades in my kitchen, only a frosted panel in the top (with little cutouts of cutlery) to keep the sun from your eyes while eating your toast.
+I have no shades in my kitchen, only a frosted panel on the top (with little cutouts of cutlery) to keep the sun from your eyes while eating your toast.
 On really hot days the sun comes blazing in through my front windows causing the A/C to work even harder than it needs to.
 The bed sheets filter the sun so we can stay cool without having to feel like we’re living in a dark cave.

 I’ve also used Thomas the Train bed sheets to make a curtain and valance for my toddler’s room.
 The big fold in the top of the flat sheet is perfect for sliding a rod through (you just need to remove a few stitches to open the ends) and the “extra” at the bottom can be turned into a valance.
-Just last week I recovered a small arm-chair with a nice satin pinstripe bed sheet.
+Just last week I recovered a small armchair with a nice satin pinstripe bed sheet.
 It won’t last as long as upholstery fabric, but I got the bed sheet for $2 at a thrift store and the upholstery fabric costs twice that a yard.
 I’m okay with doing it again in a few years.

 This got me thinking about all the ways you could repurpose or upcycle an old bed sheet.
+Now, keep in mind I’m not the best seamstress — though my harvest apron isn’t too shabby — but even I can handle these projects.

 Repurposed & Upcycled Bed Sheet Ideas